-It's actually quite freeing to really loose it.
+It's actually quite freeing to really lose it.
 I call it the "ugly cry cleanse'.
 Scream in the pillow.
 Beat it up too.
 Throw your pity parties for one.

-3) Realize the sh*t you are trying not to loose is in fact sh*t that makes you sad.
+3) Realize the sh*t you are trying not to lose is in fact sh*t that makes you sad.

 Forget about worrying about loosing your sh*t for a moment.
 Let's just acknowledge for a moment just how hard this sh*t is.
 It's ridiculous what we go through on any given day.
 I'm not just talking about our kids and their more challenging behaviors here.
 I'm talking about all the stuff we deal with day in, day out.
 Appointments, teachers, random looks or comments from strangers.
 It adds up.
 Allow yourself the acknowledge those super sad feelings.
 They suck.
 I'm not going to lie about that.
 I'm not going to ignore them either.

 You remember all those nice family or friends at the start of all this stuff that said "If there is anything I can do to help..."
 Call those favors in.
 Now don't expect them to show up solving all your problems but maybe you need to share your sh*t with a friendly ear.
 Maybe they can watch your kid for a few hours while you take a walk.
 Or go to the doctor and have that nice friendly medical professional suggest what's a good anti depressant to take.
 Then go fill that prescription and try it because if it was any other part of your body having a hard time right now you would not hesitate to take a medication for it.
 Hate to break it to you Honey but there is no prize for "Most Stoic" here.
 Ask for help.